Thinking of playing the lottery? Let's take a look at the odds of winning the grand prize of one of the countries national lotteries.

 The image for Megamillions would be 17860 x 16951 in size, equivalent to 288.7 megapixels.
 We have included these images here as well for completeness, however these images are so huge, they may not display properly in a browser.
 You can download them if you wish to examine them.
 Since they are essentially mostly black pixels with one white pixel, they are stored in relatively small png files.

 You may have heard the odds of winning are like choosing a single blade of grass on a football field.
 That analogy is too vague.
 What type of grass.
 How densed?
-We will stick to pixels.
+As in the above examples, We will stick to pixels.

 So with all the pixels on all those iPhones, if you happen to choose the same pixel as the lottery does, that would be the same odds of winning the lottery.